You’ve been carrying questions that aren’t really about therapy. They’re about whether it will finally feel safe to trust yourself again.

 They’re often the first signs something inside you is beginning to move toward healing.
 Not because your fear has disappeared.Because your hope has started asking questions too.

-You Don’t Have to Be Certain About Therapy to Begin
+You Don’t Have to Trust Therapy Yet

 One of the quietest shifts happens in restoration from trauma and narcissistic abuse: realizing you don’t have to eliminate uncertainty before taking a gentle next step.

-You don’t have to know whether every fear will disappear.
+You don’t have to know exactly what therapy will look like, or whether every fear will disappear.

 You don’t even have to know whether today is the day you’ll reach out.